 Woodscamp is a free online tool, provided to landowners by the American Forest Foundation.
 Our team at AFF, along with their partners at the Nature Conservancy, worked hard to develop the Family Forest Carbon Program.
 When all the i’s were dotted and the t’s crossed, they needed a way to reach landowners who might be qualified.

 Once landowners have selected their property on our map and answered a few questions about their goals for their land, our tool gets to work determining which local programs they are likely eligible for.
-In Pennsylvania, we’re matching hundreds of family forest landowners with FFCP.
+In Maryland, Pennsylvania, and West Virginia, we’re matching hundreds of family forest landowners with FFCP.
 Click here to find out if you're eligible!

 We then reach out to landowners via phone to tell them more about the program and connect them with a local forester, should they wish to schedule a visit.